dionyziz/endofcodes/README.md

         'dbname' => 'endofcodes'
     ],
 ```
+* On migrations page (localhost/endofcodes/testrun/create) run all migrations scripts in both environments in order to have the full database schema.

 ### Vhost Setup
-* Vhost is a custom domain name on your local server, that points to a directory.
+* Vhost is a custom domain name on your local server that points to a directory.
 This way you can identify and access your local projects through reasonable naming in the browser.

+#### Mac

-* If you're on Mac, w/ MAMP & Ports set to MySQL defaults, open **/private/etc/hosts** and add `127.0.0.1  endofgames.loc`.
+* If you're on Mac, with MAMP & Ports set to MySQL defaults, open **/private/etc/hosts** and add `127.0.0.1  endofgames.loc`.
 Like so:

 ```
 127.0.0.1       localhost